A pipeline for searching and fitting instrumental glitches in LISA data: Orthogonality of fast-Fourier transform of ``Spritz''-like data.

-In \cref{sec:spritz-intro}, we propose to low-pass filter the ``\textit{Light}-Spritz'' data before taking the FFT to better approximate a diagonal likelihood.
+In \cref{sec:spritz-intro}, we propose to low-pass filter the ``\textit{Light}-Spritz'' data before taking the FFT (Fast Fourier Transform) to better approximate a diagonal likelihood.
 To verify this approach, we produce a toy-model with simplified ``Spritz''-like noise in the time domain and investigate the covariance matrix of the FFT.
-We use the same sampling rate as in ``Spritz'', $f_s = \SI{0.2}{\hertz}$, and produce 500 realizations of a noise data stream of 4000 samples.
+We use the same sampling rate as in ``Spritz'', $f_s = \SI{0.2}{\hertz}$, and produce 500 realisations of a noise data stream of 4000 samples.
 The noise in this toy-model is the sum of the two components,

-where the noise PSDs of $n_{\mathrm{TM}}$ and $n_{\mathrm{OMS}}$ are given by $C_{\mathrm{acc}}^{\mathrm{ffd}}S_{\mathrm{TM}}$ and $C_{\mathrm{disp}}^{\mathrm{ffd}}S_{\mathrm{oms}}^{\mathrm{ISI}}$, as described in \cref{sec:spritz-noise}. \\
+where the noise PSDs of $n_{\mathrm{TM}}$ and $n_{\mathrm{OMS}}$ are given by $C_{\mathrm{acc}}^{\mathrm{ffd}}S_{\mathrm{TM}}$ and $C_{\mathrm{disp}}^{\mathrm{ffd}}S_{\mathrm{OMS}}^{\mathrm{ISI}}$, as described in \cref{sec:spritz-noise}. \\

 We approximate these noise shapes by adding white noise time series, shaped using repeated applications of \texttt{cumsum} and \texttt{gradient} operations.
-We then inject this noise into the variable $\eta_{12}$ of the 2nd generation TDI Michelson combination (see Eq.~\eqref{eq:tdi2-definition}), evaluated with equals arms and computed using the open source software pytdi~\cite{staab_2023_8429119}.
+We then inject this noise into the variable $\eta_{12}$ of the 2nd generation TDI Michelson combination (see Eq.~\eqref{eq:tdi2-definition}), evaluated with equal arms and computed using the open source software pytdi~\cite{staab_2023_8429119}.
 Expressed in terms of delay operators, this corresponds to

 We then consider three scenarios: \begin{enumerate} \item Directly compute the FFT without any pre-processing \item Compute the FFT after applying a window function (\texttt{hann} window) \item Compute the FFT after applying a low-pass filter, as described in \cref{sec:spritz-intro}. \end{enumerate} After computing the FFT series, we estimate the covariance matrix by computing